AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/java-functional-testing.md

 The same tools that Adobe uses to write product functional tests can be used to write your custom functional tests.
 Use the [product functional tests](https://github.com/adobe/aem-test-samples/tree/aem-cloud/smoke) in GitHub as an example of how to write your tests.

 The code for custom functional test is Java&trade; code in the `it.tests` folder of your project.
 It should produce a single JAR with all the functional tests.
 If the build produces more than one test JAR, which JAR is selected is non-deterministic.
 If it produces zero test JARs, the test step passes by default.
-[See the AEM Project Archetype](https://github.com/adobe/aem-project-archetype/tree/develop/src/main/archetype/it.tests) for sample tests.
+See [AEM Project Archetype](https://github.com/adobe/aem-project-archetype/tree/develop/src/main/archetype/it.tests) for sample tests.

 The tests are run on Adobe-maintained testing infrastructure including at least two author instances, two publish instances, and a Dispatcher configuration.
 This setup means that your custom functional tests run against the entire AEM stack.